KalpeshVedak/newYorkTimesNEws/README.md

 # newYorkTimesNEws
 NewYorkTimes —
-This is an application help to show the new york times news
+This is an application which can help user read all new yort times news in last 7 days

 Build
 $ clone https://github.com/KalpeshVedak/newYorkTimesNEws.git